2/20/2025

 Analyst, National Bank

 Hi, guys.
 Thanks for taking my question.
-Looking at slides.
+Looking at slide five.
 Hi, guys.
 Great slide there, kind of given the quarterly expectations of the portfolio.
-Just wondering with Rochester, with cold weather in the winter months and the size of the pad, is there a thermal load that isn't quite sufficient there?
-That's when you get that bit of a softer Q1 on your gold production, your silver, because your leach kinetics just slow down and then kind of picks up as it warms up or is it still more just grade tons under leach that are driving that more back half weighted?
-Obviously, because you're still getting up on a slower recovery there on a slower leach curve, but just wondering what's driving that significant back half weighted outlook for Rochester in the second half?
+Just wondering, with Rochester, with cold weather conditions, in the winter months, in the size of the pad, is there a thermal load that isn't quite sufficient there?
+That's when you get that bit of a softer Q1 on your gold production, your silver, because your leach kinetics just slow down and it kind of picks up as it warms up, or is it still more just grade tons under leach that are driving that more back half-weighted Obviously, because you're still getting up on a slower recovery there on a slower leech curve, but just wondering what's driving that significant back half weighted outlook for Rochester in the second half.

 speaker